 - AGC (Atypical Glandular Cells): These abnormal cells are the precursors of about 20% of cervical cancers.
 These cells are very difficult to detect.

 - Normal: There is no evidence of abnormal changes in the sampled cells.

 - CIN- 2 or CIN-3: This result means severe or high-grade dysplasia.
-All or almost all of the cells in the sample may be pre-cancerous and calls for a definite therapy in most cases.
+All or almost all of the cells in the sample may be pre-cancerous and indicates the need for treatment in most cases.

 - CIS: CIS stands for carcinoma in situ and means a small area of cancer has been found.
 Further tests will be done to find out if the cancer is confined to a small area or if it has spread (called invasive carcinoma).

 If someone is diagnosed with HPV, partner notification is not required as a public health measure, unlike with a chlamydia, gonorrhea, syphilis or HIV diagnosis.3,6,8,9

 Treatment for cervical dysplasia and cancer varies from one person to another, depending on the location and size of the lesion or cancer, and whether the lesion is low grade or high grade or whether the cancer has spread to other parts of the body.
 Whether or not the person wishes to become pregnant also affects treatment decisions.
 People with cervical cancer may be referred to a gynecologist-oncologist or an oncologist—a doctor who specializes in the treatment of cancer.